 As noted above, federal prudential regulators have also taken actions to address the Madden decision.
 On May 29, 2020, the OCC issued a final rule clarifying that, when a national bank or savings association sells, assigns, or otherwise transfers a loan, interest permissible before the transfer continues to be permissible after the transfer.
 That rule took effect on August 3, 2020.
-As discussed further below, the OCC also issued a rule pertaining to the "true lender" issue, which was challenged by state attorneys general in a complaint filed January 5, 2021, and subsequently repealed through the Congressional Review Act on June 30, 2021.
 Similarly, the FDIC finalized on June 25, 2020 its 2019 proposal declaring that the interest rate for a loan is determined when the loan is made, and will not be affected by subsequent events.
 On July 29, 2020, California, New York and Illinois filed suit in the U.S. District Court for the Northern District of California to enjoin enforcement of the OCC rule (Case No. 20-CV-5200) and, similarly in the same court, on August 20, 2020 California, Illinois, Massachusetts, Minnesota, New Jersey, New York, North Carolina, and the District of Columbia sought to enjoin enforcement of the FDIC rule (Case No. 20-CV-5860), in each case related to permissible interest rates post-loan transfer on the grounds that the OCC and FDIC exceeded their authority when promulgating those rules.
-On February 8, 2022, the court ruled in favor of the OCC and FDIC holding that the agencies did not exceed their statutory authorities when promulgating their "valid when made" rules.
+While the court ruled in favor of the OCC and FDIC holding that the agencies did not exceed their statutory authorities when promulgating their "valid when made" rules, there is risk that the OCC and FDIC rules continue to be challenged or are repealed in the future through legislation.

 There are factual distinctions between our program and the circumstances addressed in the Second Circuit's Madden decision, as well as the circumstances in the Colorado UCCC settlement, credit card securitization litigation, and similar cases.
 As noted above, there are also bases on which the Madden decision's validity might be subject to challenge or the Madden decision may be addressed by federal regulation or legislation.
-Nevertheless, there can be no guarantee that a Madden-like claim will not be brought successfully against us or other Upstart program participants.
+Nevertheless, there can be no guarantee that a Madden-like claim will not be brought successfully against us, our lending partners or our institutional investors.

-Additionally, effective October 2021, Maine updated its Consumer Credit Code to include a statutory "true lender" test, providing that an entity is a "lender" subject to certain requirements of the Consumer Credit Code if the person, among other things: (i) has the predominant economic interest in a loan; (ii) brokers, arranges, or facilitates a loan and has the right to purchase the loan; or (iii) based on the totality of the circumstances, appears to be the lender, and the transaction is structured to evade certain statutory requirements.
+Effective October 2021, Maine updated its Consumer Credit Code to include a statutory "true lender" test, providing that an entity is a "lender" subject to certain requirements of the Consumer Credit Code if the person, among other things: (i) has the predominant economic interest in a loan; (ii) brokers, arranges, or facilitates a loan and has the right to purchase the loan; or (iii) based on the totality of the circumstances, appears to be the lender, and the transaction is structured to evade certain statutory requirements.
 Me.
 Rev. Stat. § 2-702.
-It is possible that other states may follow suit, instituting similar statutory "true lender" tests, which may impact the risk of true lender litigation in certain jurisdictions, as well as the tests applied by courts and regulators in determining the true lender.
-While such provisions provide additional clarity with respect to jurisdictional requirements, they may also result in increased usury and licensing risk.
-For example, Hawaii has broadened its oversight of installment lenders.
-Effective January 1, 2022, Hawaii instituted a new licensing requirement for "installment lenders", which is defined to capture loans offered under a bank partnership model (i.e., it applies to a person "who arranges a consumer loan for a third party, or who acts as an agent for a third party, regardless of whether the third party is exempt from licensure."
-H.B.
-1192 (2021)).
+Connecticut and Minnesota codified a "true lender" test into their laws in 2023, which similarly focus on the totality of the circumstances or who has the "predominant economic interest" in the loans.
+More states may also institute similar statutory "true lender" tests.
+The statutory "true lender" tests may increase the risk of true lender litigation in certain jurisdictions and impact how the tests are applied by courts and regulators in determining the true lender.
+They may also result in increased usury and licensing risk.
 Other states may take different paths to promulgate similar "true lender" restrictions, and if not through a legislative path, impacted parties may have little to no advance notice of new restrictions and compliance obligations.